GregWells/3402FinalProject/README.md

 # Drone Delivery

-* This repository holds an attempt to apply model-free Reinforcement Learning techniques to optimize product delivery times as detailed in the ["Drone Delivery" Kaggle challenge] (https://www.kaggle.com/competitions/hashcode-drone-delivery/overview).
+* This repository holds an attempt to apply model-free Reinforcement Learning techniques to optimize product delivery times as detailed in the ["Drone Delivery" Kaggle challenge](https://www.kaggle.com/competitions/hashcode-drone-delivery/overview).
 This project is superceded by [my current modification of this effort(Dec 2022)](https://github.com/GregWells/DroneDelivery_v2)

 ## Overview